---

 - **Reduce maintenance with AI-driven self-healing.** Cached locators keep execution fast; AI resolves only when the UI has changed.

-- **Enterprise-ready security and deployment.** SOC 2 Type II certified, encrypted data, RBAC, audit logs, and a 99.99% uptime SLA.
+- **Enterprise-ready security and deployment.** SOC 2 certified, encrypted data, RBAC, and audit logs.

 ## Get Started